harmony-one/h/progress/alaina-furstenberg.md

 ---

 2024-03-25 Tue: Call with Colossus Digital.
 Action items: Animate a graphic highlighting the new integration + increased ONE utility.
 Review and publish their article on our LinkedIn channels.
 Create a NotebookLM podcast highlighting the integration.
-Editing Theo's Q1 video manually + utilizing Descript
+Editing Theo's Q1 video manually + utilizing Descript to create shorts for Youtube.
+[Tweet](https://x.com/harmonyprotocol/status/1904753174491062438) on ONE Bot.

 2024-03-24 Mon: Animation for "Priorititizing 0x".
 Synced with Amanda on our DeFi testing progress.
 Research of Fireblocks in preparation for my meeting with Colossus Digital.